1994–95 Cleveland Cavaliers season: Off-season

-The 1994–95 Cleveland Cavaliers season was the 25th season for the Cleveland Cavaliers in the National Basketball Association.
-This was also the team's first season playing at the Gund Arena.
-During the off-season, the Cavaliers signed free agents Michael Cage, and Tony Campbell.
-However, before the regular season began, the team lost Brad Daugherty to a back injury, and Gerald Wilkins to a ruptured Achilles tendon, as both players were out for the entire season.
+This was the Cavaliers' first season in which they played their home games at their new arena, the Gund Arena.
+During the off-season, the team signed free agents Michael Cage, and Tony Campbell.
+However, before the regular season began, the Cavaliers lost Brad Daugherty to a back injury, and Gerald Wilkins to a ruptured Achilles tendon, as both players were out for the entire season.